GEOS-ESM/ESMA-Baselibs/README.md

 - C compiler, preferably gcc

 - Fortran compiler.
-Tested compilers are GNU, Intel, and PGI.
+Tested compilers are GNU, Intel, and NAG.
-  NAG support is under development
+  PGI support was once available, but has not been tested in a while.

 - The MPI library.
 On a Linux desktop/laptop, Open MPI is recommended.
   Make sure mpicc, mpifort, etc is on your path.
 Try compiling a simple